 WWII the women grew the company to include other employees, craftsmen, and a huge line of miniature

 furnishings. ...The miniature furniture was initially made independent of display spaces, but

 eventually Tynietoy began making miniature replicas of New England style houses to sell along with

 the furnishings.”
 These days original Tynietoy houses and furniture make my cows seem inexpensive!

-Apparently there was a third silversmith cow-maker at the time, Robert Miller, as indicated by
+Apparently in addition to David Willaum the younger and John Schuppe there was a third silversmith cow-maker in London the late 18c: Robert Miller, as indicated by

 this clipped add for James Robinson’s NY Old English Silver shop, from a 1926 edition of “The